Get the Recipes

-What Happened: This is what happens when you throw a sausage over the highest possible heat.
-Just like other meats, sausages contract as they cook, and in proportion to how hot they are cooked to.
-Cook a sausage over high heat, and the casing and the outer layers will quickly get very hot, causing them to contract a great deal.
-Meanwhile, the raw sausage meat in the center has not contracted at all.
+What happened: This is what happens when you throw a sausage over the highest possible heat.
+Just like other meats, sausages contract as they cook, and in proportion to how high a temperature they're cooked to.
+Cook a sausage over high heat, and the casing and outer layers will quickly get very hot, causing them to contract a great deal.
+Meanwhile, the raw sausage meat in the center won't have contracted at all.

 What happens next is sort of like what happens to the Incredible Hulk, but instead of the Hulk growing faster than his clothes, imagine his clothes shrinking in proportion to his body.

 The casing and outer layers crack and burst open.
-Liquefied fat and expelled meat juices from the center pour out onto your fire, causing it to flare up, leaving a sooty deposit all over your sausage.
-The result is an acrid-tasting sausage with a dry, juiceless center.
+Liquefied fat and expelled meat juices from the center pour out onto your fire, causing it to flare up and leaving a sooty deposit all over your sausage.
+The result is an acrid-tasting sausage, with a dry, juiceless center.

 What happened: Another product of high-heat cooking.
-This time you wisened up and added the sausages to a moderately hot grill.
-No good.
-You still end up with a sausage that cooks too fast, overcooking the exterior before the center has a change to come up to temperature.
+This time, you wise up and add the sausages to a moderately hot grill.
+No good: You still end up with a sausage that cooks too fast, so the exterior is overcooked before the center has a chance to come up to temperature.

 The Unloved Grandmother

-Okay, so this time you take it to the opposite extreme, cooking the sausage the entire way through on the cooler side of a grill.
-You get a tiny bit of browning, no bursting at all, and when you pull it off the heat, it looks plump and juicy as can be, but within moments it deflates like a sad balloon, a wrinkled, dry shell of its former self.
+Okay, so this time, you take it to the opposite extreme, cooking the sausage the entire way through on the cooler side of the grill.
+You get a tiny bit of browning, no bursting at all, and when you pull it off the heat, it looks plump and juicy as can be.
+But within moments, it deflates like a sad balloon: a wrinkled, dry shell of its former self.

-What happened: With not enough heat, by the time you get any significant browning on the exterior, the interior layers have already overcooked.
+What happened: Without enough heat, by the time you get any significant browning on the exterior, the interior layers will have already overcooked.
 Steam and expanded muscle tissue will give the sausage a plump appearance while it's still hot, but as soon as it comes off the grill and cools slightly, it shrivels up again.